ForbiddenDevil/resume-analyzer/README.md

 - **Resume Classification**: Classify resumes into predefined categories.
 - **Resume Analytics**: Generate detailed analytics and insights from resumes.
 - **Resume Generation**: Create professional resumes based on candidate data.
+- **Chat with Resumes**: You can quickly ask questions on set of resumes like Which resumes have SQL skills?

 ## Installation